 It has been more than 32 years since Martha Lucia Lopez last saw her son, Sergio Melendro.
-He was just five years old when the volcano at Nevado de Ruiz erupted, in moments destroying her town of Amero, Colombia, and killing more than 20,000 of the town’s 29,000 residents.
+He was just five-years old when the volcano at Nevado de Ruiz erupted, in moments destroying her town of Amero, Colombia, and killing more than 20,000 of the town’s 29,000 residents.

 Sergio was momentarily separated from his mother and lost in the tragedy.
 But unlike many of the victims, Sergio’s story was different.
 All accounts reported that Sergio died in the tragedy, and Martha Lucia lived the next 30 years of her life with the guilt and anguish of losing her child.

 Francisco Gonzales is a journalist who has been covering the events of Armero.
-In his research, Francisco recently discovered records and archives that had been concealed for years.
+In his research, Francisco discovered records and archives that had been concealed for years.
 These records document 300 children who had reportedly died, but had actually made it out alive.
+Sergio was one.

 In this day and age, where we are connected to 99% of the world within 5 connections on Facebook, there is no need for a mother to live the rest of her life wondering where her son is, wondering if he thinks she abandoned him, wondering how his life has turned out…but having no way of knowing.